Josh E. McHughes

 Josh E. McHughes was admitted to the practice of law in 1967.
 He matriculated from the Bowen School of Law’s first graduating class after having been denied his senior year of high school at Central High School in 1958, due to Little Rock’s being the site of the first important test of the U. S. Supreme Court’s historic Brown v.
 Board of Education of Topeka 347 U.S. 483 (1954) decision.
 He is the founding member of The McHughes Law Firm, PLLC.

 He currently practices in the area of subrogation law.
-However, throughout the years he has been counsel to numerous defendants and plaintiffs in criminal matters, family law, wills and probate, retail collections and general contract matters.
+Throughout the years he has been counsel to numerous defendants and plaintiffs in criminal matters, family law, wills and probate, retail collections, and general contract matters.